Ahead vs Behind in the Count

 Common mistakes

-- Using the same swing approach regardless of the count, rather than adjusting aggressiveness and zone based on whether the count favors the hitter or the pitcher.
+- Swinging the same way regardless of the situation, rather than adjusting aggressiveness and zone to whoever holds the edge.

-- Giving away hittable pitches early in the count and then being forced into a defensive approach later in the at-bat as a result.
+- Giving away hittable pitches early and then being forced to protect for the rest of the at-bat.

 Frequently asked questions

-2-0, 3-0, and 3-1 are the classic hitter's counts, since the pitcher is under real pressure to throw a strike and often does so in a more predictable, hittable way.
+2-0, 3-0 and 3-1 are the classic ones, since the pitcher is under real pressure to find the zone and usually does so predictably.

 Related terms